 TOWN MEETING MEMBERS are registered Stow voters who attend any session of a Town Meeting and have registered with the CHECKERS.
 There is no designated seating for Town Meeting members, except for some town officials listed below.
-If it gets crowded, priority must be given to voting residents for seats in the main meeting hall.
-There may be additional "overflow" rooms in addition to the main meeting hall.
+If it gets crowded, priority must be given to voting residents for seats in Town Meeting.
 As long as the Moderator and Town Clerk are present, there are enough voters (a quorum) present to start the meeting: see Quorum under Town Meeting Procedures.